microsoft/accessibility-insights-for-android-service/README.md

 		* Ensure that the **app** is selected in the left navigation pane
 		* Under **General** > **Launch Options**, change **Launch** from "Default Activity" to "Nothing"
 		* Select **Apply**, then **Ok**

 1. Run the app from Android Studio (this will install the APK onto the emulator).
 The app won't show up in the list of programs--it shows up as a downloaded accessibility service.
 It will be off by default.
 To activate it:
     * Open the Settings app in the emulator. *If you have trouble opening the emulator, see [Unable to start emulator](#unable-to-start-emulator) under [Known Issues](#known-issues) below*
     * Scroll down and select **Accessibility**
     * Select "Accessibility Insights for Android Service" under **Downloaded services**
     * Toggle on **Use service** to enable the service
     * Select **Allow** on the resulting dialog to grant the necessary permissions
     * An "Exposing sensitive info during casting/recording" dialog should appear.
 Select **Start now**

+#### Viewing raw JSON results in browser

+1. While the service is running, forward the emulated device port `62442` to the same port on your machine by running `adb forward tcp:62442 tcp:62442` from a command prompt.
+    * This should print the port number back or print nothing at all (port forwarding already established) if it is successful.

+1. Navigate to [http://localhost:62442/AccessibilityInsights/result](http://localhost:62442/AccessibilityInsights/result) to view JSON results.

 #### Known issues